ocharles/blog/guest-posts/2014-12-06-rebindable-syntax.md

 ---
-title: 24 Days of GHC Extensions: Rebindable Syntax
+title: "24 Days of GHC Extensions: Rebindable Syntax"
 ---

 As the first week of 24 Days of GHC Extensions (or as I like to call it, 24